Freenove/Freenove_Complete_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0066/codes/python-lang/BMP180 Barometric Pressure Sensor.rst

 Code
 ================================================================

-Python Code 33.1.1 Barometer
+Python Code Barometer
 ----------------------------------------------------------------

-If you did not configure I2C and Install Smbus, please refer to :doc:`Chapter 7 ADC <ADC>`.
+If you did not configure I2C and Install Smbus, please refer to :ref:`Chapter 7 <ADC>`.
 If you did, please move on.

 First observe the project result, and then learn about the code in detail.